hirockstar/fixitrock/README.md

 ## Contributing

 We welcome contributions from everyone!
-Here’s how you can help:
+Here's how you can help:

 1. **Fork the repository**: Create your own copy of the project.
 2. **Make your changes**: Improve the project by adding features, fixing bugs, or enhancing documentation.